Protea magnifica: Description

 It grows either as an erect or as a sprawling shrub, growing up to 2.5 m in height.
 The inflorescences are specialised structures called pseudanthia, also known simply as flower heads, containing hundred of reduced flowers, called florets.
 It is monoecious, both sexes occur in each flower.
 It blooms in spring, from June to January.
 The fruit, containing a seed, is kept within the old, dried infructescence which is retained persistently on the plant.

 Distribution

 This plant is endemic to the Cape Region of South Africa, where it only occurs in the Western Cape province.
 It occurs in the Koue Bokkeveld to Hottentots Holland, Klein Swartberg, Riviersonderend, Franschhoek and central Langeberg mountain ranges.
 It is spatially distributed as isolated stands.

 Ecology

 It is pollinated by birds.
 The wildfires which periodically move through the land in which the shrub grows destroy the adult plants, but the seeds can survive such an event.
 When released, the seeds are dispersed by means of the wind.

 Habitat

-It grows high in the mountains on hot, dry mountain slopes near the snow line, at altitudes between 1,200 and 2,700 metres.
+It grows high in the mountains on hot, dry mountain slopes near the snow line, at altitudes between 1,200 and 2,700 m.
 It exclusively occurs in a fynbos habitat, but it occur in many different sub-types of this general habitat.
 It usually grows in substrates derived of sandstone, but may sometimes grow on quartzite.